 Rhythm and blues (R&B), jazz, and blues singer Etta James was born Jamesetta Hawkins on January 25, 1938 in the Watts neighborhood of Los Angeles to Dorothy Hawkins, who at the time was sixteen years old and unmarried.

 James received her first professional training as a five-year-old church vocalist from James Earle Hines, the musical director of the Echoes of Eden Choir at the St. Paul Baptist Church in Los Angeles.
-Soon after Dorothy Hawkins had moved her family to San Francisco in 1950, Etta Hawkins joined two other aspiring singers, Abye and Jean Michelle, to form a group which they called the Creolettes.
-These 16 year old singers were “discovered” by rhythm and blues artist Johhny Otis, who took them to Los Angeles to record “Roll with Me Henry” in 1954.
+Soon after, Dorothy Hawkins moved her family to San Francisco in 1950, Etta Hawkins joined two other aspiring singers, Abye and Jean Michelle, to form a group which they called the Creolettes.
+The sixteen-year-old singers were “discovered” by rhythm and blues artist Johhny Otis, who took them to Los Angeles to record “Roll with Me Henry” in 1954.
 The song, renamed “The Wallflower,” became a #1 hit on the rhythm and blues charts in 1955.

-Etta Hawkins, now Etta James, left the group to develop her career as a solo artist.
+Etta Hawkins, by then known as Etta James, left the group to develop her career as a solo artist.
 Over the next five years she performed with legendary artists Johnny “Guitar” Watson, Chuck Berry, and Otis Redding.
-She recorded “Good Rockin’ Daddy” which hit the R&B charts; her other recordings were less successful.
+She recorded “Good Rockin’ Daddy,” which hit the R&B charts, but her other recordings were less successful.

-In 1960 James signed with Chess Records in Chicago, the leading R&B label in the nation at that time.
+In 1960, James signed with Chess Records in Chicago, the leading R&B label in the nation at that time.
 There she met singer and songwriter Harvey Fuqua, founder of the Moonglows, who mentored Etta and eventually married her.
 With Fuqua, she began recording a series of songs that became top ten hits on the R&B charts including “All I Could Do Was Cry” which peaked at #2.
-Later in 1960 she released her debut album, At Last! whose title song also went to #2 on the R&B charts and #47 on the Billboard Pop Chart.
+Later, in 1960, she released her debut album, At Last!.
+The title song also went to #2 on the R&B charts and #47 on the Billboard Pop Chart.
 “At Last” became James’s signature song.
-Over the next five years James released a number of songs and albums, some of which became R&B standards such as “Don’t Cry Baby” and “Something’s Got a Hold on Me” but which never duplicated the success of “The Wallflower” and “At Last.”
+Over the next five years, James released a number of songs and albums, some of which became R&B standards such as “Don’t Cry Baby” and “Something’s Got a Hold on Me,” but she never duplicated the success of “The Wallflower” and “At Last.”

-By the early 21st Century James was now recognized as the matriarch of R&B. In 2001 she was inducted into the Blues Hall of Fame.
-Two years later she received a Grammy Lifetime Award.
-Her album Let’s Roll, released in 2005, won for her a second Grammy for Best Contemporary Blues Album.
+By the early 21st century James was now recognized as the matriarch of R&B. In 2001, she was inducted into the Blues Hall of Fame.
+Two years later, she received a Grammy Lifetime Award.
+Her album Let’s Roll, released in 2005, won a Grammy for Best Contemporary Blues Album.